fmerg/pymerkle/README.md

 Documentation found at **[pymerkle.readthedocs.org](http://pymerkle.readthedocs.org/)**.

 This library provides a Merkle-tree implementation in Python.
-It supports multiple combinations of hash functions and encding schemas with defense against second-preimage attack enabled.
+It supports multiple hash functions and resistance against second-preimage attack.

 ## Install